pkhasakia/Plaigerism_Detector/README.md

 # Plaigerism_Detector

-## Objective
-Implementation of a plagiarism detection program to compare text files and evaluate the results of a score from [0 - 1.0].

 ## Functionality
 The program is capable of:
 - reading all text files (eg. 1.txt, 2.txt ...n.txt);
 - compare it with other files contents (eg. a.txt, b.txt...);
-- output similarity results to a comma-separated values (CSV) file
+- output similarity results to a comma-separated values (CSV) file with a score from [0 - 1.0]

 ## The program and Metric
 - Use of java programming language